Cumberland—Colchester: 2009 by-election

-2008 general election
+2008

 Incumbent MP Bill Casey, re-elected in 2006 as a member of the Conservative Party, was expelled from the Conservative caucus in 2007 after voting against the 2007 budget, which he objected to on the grounds of alleged violations of the Atlantic Accord.
 He attempted to run for the Conservative nomination for the next federal election but was refused.
 Casey therefore ran for re-election as an independent.
 The Green Party endorsed Casey and did not nominate a candidate opposing his reelection.